NYPD Issues Statement Following Viral Video Showing Protester Pulled Into An Unmarked Van

 A video showing a protester being detained and pulled into an unmarked minivan on the streets of Manhattan has prompted the New York Police Department (NYPD) to issue a statement defending their actions, The New York Times reported.
 The incident occurred on Tuesday and drew comparisons to similar instances of protesters being rounded up by unidentified federal agents in Portland.

-The video shows demonstrators at the corner of 2nd Ave & 25th St, where they had been protesting the clearing of the “Occupy City Hall” encampment by NYPD from the week prior.
+The video shows demonstrators at the corner of 2nd Ave & 25th St., where they had been protesting the clearing of the “Occupy City Hall” encampment by NYPD from the week prior.
 New York City has seen consistent social unrest and demonstrations dating back to the May 25 death of George Floyd that sparked national outrage.

-A chaotic scene unfolded in the 41 second clip, which shows a women struggling with four plainclothes men who are attempting to apprehend her into a grey minivan.
-A handful of protesters converge on the area to which one of the men repeatedly yells at them to step back.
+A chaotic scene unfolded in the 41-second clip, which shows a woman struggling with four plainclothes men who are attempting to apprehend her into a gray minivan.
+A handful of protesters converged on the area to which one of the men repeatedly yells at them to step back.
 About halfway through the recording, multiple uniformed officers on bikes show up to further secure the scene as the protester is loaded into the vehicle, which was free of any marking or decals, and it drives away.

 The video quickly made rounds across social media, which led to theories of New York being the next city the Trump administration would be targeting with a federal troop occupation as seen in Portland.